UrbanInstitute/safetynet-dkan-examples/README.md

 In test_SNA.py, set mygraphicid to a graphic ID classified as "Series_Line" - this is the only type of graphic we've dealt with yet.

 We then call three Python functions to get three dataframes.
-The call to get_SNA_graphic supplies the statid used by the graphic, then this gets passed to
+The call to get_SNA_graphic supplies the statid used by the graphic, then this gets passed to validate_statid(statid), get_SNA_data(statid), and get_SNA_meta(statid) .
-    validate_statid(statid)
-    get_SNA_data(statid)
-    get_SNA_meta(statid)

-once the above calls are made, we should have enough information to do a graphic
+Once these calls are made, we should have enough information to do a graphic.

-The R script SNA_do_grpahic.R calls this using the reticulate package.
+The R script SNA_do_grpahic.R calls this using the reticulate package, and then creates a graphic using ggplot2.

 This is a work in progress, next steps will include making everything work in R independently so we don't need reticulate.
 Reticulate is great, but sometimes a Pandas dataframe will not load due to the row.names problem.
 We might also do a version